dotnet/docs-maui/docs/user-interface/controls/shapes/geometries.md

 The following classes have properties that can be set to `Geometry` objects:

 - The `Path` class uses a `Geometry` to describe its contents.
 You can render a `Geometry` by setting the `Path.Data` property to a `Geometry` object, and setting the `Path` object's `Fill` and `Stroke` properties.
-- The `VisualElement` class has a `Clip` property, of type `Geometry`, that defines the outline of the contents of an element.
+- The <xref:Microsoft.Maui.Controls.VisualElement> class has a `Clip` property, of type `Geometry`, that defines the outline of the contents of an element.
 When the `Clip` property is set to a `Geometry` object, only the area that is within the region of the `Geometry` will be visible.
 For more information, see [Clip with a Geometry](#clip-with-a-geometry).

 The classes that derive from the `Geometry` class can be grouped into three categories: simple geometries, path geometries, and composite geometries.